Action (Italian political party): 2022 general election

-In July 2022 the M5S did not participate in a Senate's confidence vote on a government bill.
+In July 2022, the M5S did not participate in a Senate's confidence vote on a government bill.
 Prime Minister Draghi offered his resignation, which was rejected by President Mattarella.
 After a few days, Draghi sought a confidence vote again to secure the government majority supporting his cabinet, while rejecting the proposal put forward by Lega and FI of a new government without the M5S.
 In that occasion, the M5S, Lega, FI and FdI did not participate in the vote.
 Consequently, Draghi tendered his final resignation to President Mattarella, who dissolved the houses of Parliament, leading to the 2022 general election.
 Calenda, who also had favoured a Draghi government without the M5S, was very critical of Lega and FI.

 In the aftermath of Draghi's resignation, senator Andrea Cangini switched from FI to Action.
-Contextually, Calenda hoped that also other leading dissidents of FI, including ministers Mariastella Gelmini and Mara Carfagna, could soon join the party.
+In the event, Calenda hoped that also other leading dissidents of FI, including ministers Mariastella Gelmini and Mara Carfagna, could soon join the party.
 After Calenda's call, both Gelmini and Carfagna signalled that they would do so and were formally welcomed in the party during a press conference with Calenda.
 Contextually, other deputies followed the two ministers out of FI and joined Action.

-In early August Az/+E formed a political pact with the PD, that would give 3 candidates in single-seat constituencies to Az/+E for every 7 candidates given to the PD.
+In early August, Az/+E formed a political pact with the PD, that would give three candidates in single-seat constituencies to Az/+E for every seven candidates given to the PD.
 Less than a week later, Calenda announced that he was walking away from the pact because of the parallel alliances that the PD had signed with the Greens and Left Alliance (formed by Green Europe and Italian Left) and Civic Commitment (led by Luigi Di Maio and Bruno Tabacci).
-Calenda's decision may led to the break-up of the federation with +E, as the latter's leaders want to continue their alliance with the PD.
+Calenda's decision caused the break-up of the federation with +E, as the latter's leaders wanted to continue their alliance with the PD.
 Finally, Action formed a joint electoral list with Matteo Renzi's Italia Viva (IV).
+The joint list obtained 7.8% of the vote.

 In the aftermath of the election, during a national assembly in Naples, the party elected Carafagna as president with 84% of the delegates' vote, replacing Richetti, who had become the leader in the Chamber of Deputies.
 The party also approved a path toward a stable federation with IV with 93% of the vote.